 - Call a tow truck

-- Seek medical care for possible delayed pain and injuries
+- Seek medical care in Utah for possible delayed pain and injuries

 - Contact your insurance company

-- Obtain the police report and verify state reporting
+- Obtain the police report and verify Utah State reporting

 - Contact a Utah car accident attorney

-An auto accident can be a traumatic event.
-It is best to prepare ahead of time, so you know what steps to follow.
-These steps can help you know what to do after a car accident or provide guidance if one has just occurred.
-According to the National Highway Traffic Safety Administration, in the United States, there were over seven million police-reported crashes in 2016, which calculates to an average of 19,000 crashes every day across the U.S.
+Auto accidents in Utah can be traumatic physically and emotionally, don’t let it be financially traumatic.
+It is best to prepare ahead of time, so you know what steps to follow to ensure your personal injury claim is protected or you are prepared to defend your rights from wrongful claims.
+These steps can help you know what to do after a car accident Utah or provide guidance if one has just occurred.
+According to the National Highway Traffic Safety Administration, in the United States, there were over seven million police-reported vehicle crashes in 2016, which calculates to an average of 19,000 crashes every day across the U.S.

 Pull over – Stop at the scene